Mold Hazards and Mold Companies

-It is important to note that the side effects above are not limited to only physical contact with mold.
-In fact, the most potent method that molds can effect human health is through the airborne spores that are used to reproduce and spread their colonies.
+It is important to note that the side effects above are not limited to only physical contact with the mold.
+In fact, the most potent method that molds can affect human health is through the airborne spores that are used to reproduce and spread their colonies.
 These spores, if in close proximity to the person, will be breathed in and enter the respiratory system, where the allergic side effects listed previously will take place.
 In this case, the spores can cause severe respiratory problems that can be permanent.

 Now that you’re shaking in your boots with all the bad news I just threw at you, I will have to balance it by giving you the good news.
 There are actually plenty of ways to prevent mold in entering your household.
 Since the surrounding environment is vital to a mold’s survival, you should reduce and always be mindful of the humidity in your home.
-In rooms that consistently are humid, it is advisable to open the windows of the area for about 30 minutes everyday.
+In rooms that consistently are humid, it is advisable to open the windows of the area for about 30 minutes every day.

 The Most Common Cause of Mold